 8. Landmannalaugar, one of the best excursions from Reykjavik

 Visiting Landmannalaugar is one of the best excursions from Reykjavík you can take.
-This mountainous area in the middle of the Highlands is a true paradise.
+This mountainous area in the middle of the Highlands of Iceland is a true paradise.
 It remains one of the last virgin areas of Iceland, thanks to being difficult to access.
 Therefore, you can imagine what it’s like to visit this pristine place, which has one of the beloved hiking and walking tours of Reykjavik.
 I sincerely hope that it will continue to be like this for a long time.

 Here you can enjoy beautiful colored rhyolite mountains and swim in natural hot springs.
 The landscape of this place seems to be from another world.

 If you want to see it with your own eyes, I highly recommend this excursion to Landmannalaugar.
 Just a few hours outside Reykjavik, you will get to witness the colorful mountains of Landmannalaugar, which were formed centuries ago due to volcanic activity.
 Afterwards, enjoy a relaxing bath in the local hot springs; I assure you it’s an incredible experience.
 You can also check out the Hekla volcano, which is the most famous and active volcano in Iceland.
 As you can see, this excursion from Reykjavik is completely worth it.

 9. Kerlingarfjöll, one of the best day tours in Reykjavik